 HSEC 201.
 Domestic and International Terrorism.
 (3) This course examines domestic and international terrorism by looking at the historical roots of terrorism in the United States and abroad and its ramifications for homeland security in the United States.
 Major issues such as the theories, history, strategies, and motivations of terrorism are examined.
 The course will also explore terrorist tradecraft and the challenges homeland security professionals will face now and in the future.
 No prerequisite.

 HSEC 250.
 Homeland Security Internship.
-(3) Supervised field experience in Homeland Security.
-Working with their advisor and the Career Services Office, students arrange an internship in Homeland Security.
+(3) Supervised field experience in homeland security.
+Working with their advisor and the Career Services Office, students arrange an internship in homeland security.
 The students will then work in the field during the semester, meeting in the classroom to report on related reading and the field experience.
 Pass/Fail grading.
-Prerequisites: Second semester sophomore or above and minimum 2.0 grade point average.
+Prerequisites: second semester sophomore or above and minimum 2.00 grade point average.
 Must have permission of instructor prior to registration.

 HSEC 300.
 The Role of Intelligence in Homeland Security.
 (3) This course explores the importance of intelligence in homeland security.
 The history of intelligence, the agencies comprising the intelligence community, methods of intelligence gathering, the intelligence cycle, and intelligence products will be examined.
-The role of the intelligence community in providing, risk assessments, warnings, and determining vulnerabilities for U.S. policy makers will also be examined.
-Prerequisites: Homeland Security 101 and 201.
+The role of the intelligence community in providing, risk assessments, warnings, and determining vulnerabilities for US policy makers will also be examined.
+Prerequisites: HSEC 101 and 201.

 HSEC 301.
-The U.S. Healthcare System and Homeland Security.
-(3) This course examines the role of the U.S. Healthcare System in disaster management and homeland security.
+The US Healthcare System and Homeland Security.
+(3) This course examines the role of the US Healthcare System in disaster management and homeland security.
 The course looks at the role and responsibilities of public health agencies and the structure and organization of health management in response to disasters.
 The importance of disaster planning; environmental and health issues; mental health strategies; public health's response to biological, nuclear, and chemical terrorism; and public health considerations in recovery and reconstruction will be explored.
-Prerequisites: Homeland Security 101 and 201 or permission of instructor.
+Prerequisites: HSEC 101 and 201 or permission of instructor.

 HSEC 303.
 Homeland Security Strategy and Policy.
-(3) This course examines the National Incident Management System (NIMS), the National Response Framework (NRF), the National Strategy for Homeland Security (NSHS), the protection of civil liberties, international law, and other strategies for securing the U.S. homeland.
+(3) This course examines the National Incident Management System (NIMS), the National Response Framework (NRF), the National Strategy for Homeland Security (NSHS), the protection of civil liberties, international law, and other strategies for securing the US homeland.
 The impact of these policies on civil liberties, trade, and commerce will also be examined.
-Prerequisites: Homeland Security 101 and 201 and Criminal Justice 201.
+Prerequisites: HSEC 101 and 201 and CRIM 201.